Ryan Goins: 2013–2014

 Goins was called up by the Blue Jays on August 22, 2013, when Maicer Izturis was placed on the 15-day disabled list.
 He made his MLB debut on August 23, batting ninth and playing second base against the Houston Astros.
 Goins would later move to shortstop and finished the game 2–4 with a double.
 He recorded his first career RBI on August 25 when he grounded out in the ninth inning.
-On August 31, 2013, Goins tied a Blue Jays franchise record by hitting in his 8th consecutive game to begin his major league career.
-Jesse Barfield also opened his career with an 8-game hitting streak in 1981.
-Goins' hit streak ended at 8 games on September 1 against the Kansas City Royals, when he went 0–4 with 2 strikeouts.
-He hit his first big league home run on September 18, off David Huff of the New York Yankees, and would finish the season with a .252 average, 2 home runs, and 8 RBIs.
+On August 31, 2013, Goins tied a Blue Jays franchise record by hitting in his 8th consecutive game to begin his major league career, tying Jesse Barfield's streak from 1981.
+Goins's hit streak ended on September 1 against the Kansas City Royals, when he went 0–4 with 2 strikeouts.
+He hit his first big league home run on September 18, off David Huff of the New York Yankees, finishing the season with a .252 average, 2 home runs, and 8 RBIs.

 Goins attended 2014 spring training, seeing regular playing time at second base.
 He was announced as the starting second baseman for the Blue Jays on March 24, after posting a batting average of just .176.
 He was optioned to Triple-A Buffalo on April 28.
 On July 22, Goins was recalled from Buffalo.
 He set career-highs in both hits and RBI, with 4 each, in a 14–1 win over the Boston Red Sox on July 28.
 He was sent down once again, before being called up on September 1.
-In total for 2014, Goins batted .188 with 1 home run and 15 RBI in 67 games.
+In 67 games for the Blue Jays in 2014, Goins batted .188 with 1 home run and 15 RBI.